JaneliaMLCourse/MathClub/README.md

 Lectures, problem sets, and programming exercises will be posted here ~1 week before each class.

+We will also have **office hours** each Wednesday 1-3pm (in 2W.154 POD).
+You can also post questions to the Janelia [slack](https://research-scientists.slack.com/invite/enQtMzIyNjEzMDEzNzMyLWIzNDg2YjVjZjVmMjM1ZjU1NGQxMTcyZjdkMTJjYTBmMDc5YTVmZWVhZGY1ZGIzMGI1MDkwNjNiYjU4YzVjOTc?x=x-315810382389-323086614882) #mathclub thread.

 ## 1: Calculus basics (Marcella)

 **derivatives, chain rule, gradients, Lagrange multipliers**